-The Parent Company's financial assets at FVOCI consist of investment in unquoted shares of stock amounting to ₱50,000,000 and ₱12,500,000 as at December 31, 2020 and 2019, respectively, which represent ownership in Waterfront Manila Premier Development, Inc. This investment is irrevocably designated at FVOCI as the Parent Company considers this investment to be strategic in nature and it holds this investment to foreseeable future.
+The Parent Company's financial assets at FVOCI consist of investment in unquoted shares of stock amounting to \$\mathbb{P}\$50,000,000 as at December 31, 2021 and 2020, which represent ownership in Waterfront Manila Premier Development, Inc. This investment is irrevocably designated at FVOCI as the Parent Company considers this investment to be strategic in nature and it holds this investment to foreseeable future.
 This investment is stated at cost less impairment loss since there is no quoted price in an active market.